-- Identify essential employees required to maintain continuous operation and designate an emergency backup for these employees in the case they cannot report to work. - Strategize implementation of an ancillary workforce (e.g. neighboring water systems, contractors, employees in other job titles/descriptions, retirees) to operate utilities on emergency basis. - Stay stocked on chemical supplies and order products ahead of schedule to avoid delays from understaffed chemical suppliers. - Generate back-up supplier contact list for essential chemical and operation needs. - Update/create detailed written instructions for crucial operations (i.e. shutdown, water quality sampling, public notification). - Review/update emergency response plan and contacts.
+- Identify essential employees required to maintain continuous operation and designate an emergency backup for these employees in the case they cannot report to work. - Strategize implementation of an ancillary workforce (e.g. contractors, employees in other job titles/descriptions, retirees) to operate utilities on emergency basis. - Stay stocked on chemical supplies and order products ahead of schedule to avoid delays from understaffed chemical suppliers. - Generate back-up supplier contact list for essential chemical and operation needs. - Update/create detailed written instructions for crucial operations (i.e. shutdown, water quality sampling, public notification). - Review/update emergency response plan and contacts.
 Identify key customers-hospitals or care facilities-with special needs. - Discuss cyber security precautions when using remote access.
-Back-up critical files frequently as a prevention measure to restore data. - Consider emergency food and overnight necessities at 24-hr facilities for personnel working long shifts. - Encourage personnel to stay home when they are sick.
+Back-up critical files frequently as a prevention measure to restore data. - Consider emergency food and overnight necessities at 24-hr facilities for personnel working long shifts - Encourage personnel to stay home when they are sick.
 Provide work-from-home or sick leave options.
-Discuss backup or alternative shift rotations for personnel that need to stay home to care for themselves and/or loved ones. - If possible, make a plan with your family and any groups that you lead in case of or have school/work closures. - Limit meetings, gatherings and travel.
+Discuss backup or alternative shift rotations for personnel that need to stay home to care for themselves and/or loved ones. - If possible, make a plan with your family and any groups that you lead in case of have school/work closures. - Limit meetings, gatherings and travel.
 Encourage personnel to postpone all non-essential travel to areas affected by COVID-19.

-Public water systems are expected to continue to monitor water quality and provide sample results to regulators during the COVID-19 epidemic.
+Public water systems are expected to continue to monitor water quality and provide sample results to regulators during the COVID-19 pandemic.

-There may be systems, that due to an outbreak of COVID-19, require operational assistance.
-The Michigan statewide agency Water/Wastewater/Public Works Emergency Response Network (MIWARN) is compiling a pool of certified water and wastewater operators who might be available to provide emergency on-site assistance to other systems.
+There may be systems, which due to an outbreak of COVID-19, require operational assistance.
+Your neighboring water systems are a great resource for backup coverage in case of emergencies.
+Additionally, the Utah Water and Wastewater Agency Response Network (UTWARN) is compiling a pool of certified water and wastewater operators who might be available to provide emergency on-site assistance to other systems.
 You do not need to be a member of this network and we encourage you to participate with this effort.
-Contact Michigan Rural Water Association for more information and assistance.
+Contact the Division of Drinking Water for more information and assistance.